Nivose44/projet_trois/README.md

 To be able to play that game you need to:

-	1.create a virtualenv to receive the program by entering in your command prompt: virtualenv name_of_your_directory then move inside the virtualenv with: cd name_of_your_repository and activate it with: Scripts\activate 2.enter in your command prompt: git clone https://github.com/Nivose44/projet_trois.git
+1. create a virtualenv to receive the program by entering in your command prompt: virtualenv name_of_your_directory then move inside the virtualenv with: cd name_of_your_repository and activate it with: Scripts\activate
+1. enter in your command prompt: git clone https://github.com/Nivose44/projet_trois.git

-	3.move inside that directory by entering in your command prompt: cd projet_trois
+1. move inside that directory by entering in your command prompt: cd projet_trois

-	4.install the dependencies by entering in the command prompt: pip install -r requirements.txt
+1. install the dependencies by entering in the command prompt: pip install -r requirements.txt

-	5.Then still in the command prompt, you can choose if you want to play the textual version or the pygame version of the game:
+1. Then still in the command prompt, you can choose if you want to play the textual version or the pygame version of the game:

 	for macos/linux:

 		python3 game_macgyver.py -e text   (to use the textual version)

 		python3 game_macgyver.py -e pygame (to use the pygame version)

 	for windows:

 		py -3 game_macgyver.py -e text   (to use the textual version)

 		py -3 game_macgyver.py -e pygame   (to use the pygame version)